nf-core/sarek/docs/usage.md

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use the parameter `--input` to specify its location.
 It has to be a comma-separated file with at least 3 columns, and a header row as shown in the examples below.

-It is recommended to use the absolute path of the files, but relative path should also work.
+It is recommended to use the absolute path of the files, but a relative path should also work.

 If necessary, a tumor sample can be associated to a normal sample as a pair, if specified with the same `patient` ID, a different `sample`, and the respective `status`.
 An additional tumor sample (such as a relapse for example), can be added if specified with the same `patient` ID, a different `sample`, and the `status` value `1`.